kathy9980/TIF/readme.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
-3 .Commit your changes and push the branch to your fork.
+3. Commit your changes and push the branch to your fork.
 4. Submit a pull request to the main repository.

 ## License